Choosing for Multiple Ages

 • The older child may be bored - not the taste you want for school

-If your older student struggles with fine motor skills, this can be a gentle way to bring them up to speed, particularly if you do as you suggest and add in more advanced reading and math to keep them appropriately challenged there.
+If your older student struggles with fine motor skills, this can be a gentle way to bring him up to speed, particularly if you do as you suggest and add in more advanced reading and math to keep him appropriately challenged there.

 Teaching to the Oldest